Lawrence137/phase-1-wk1-code-challenge/README.md

 # Installation
 To use this repo on your machine requires some simple steps;
 - Open a terminal / command line interface on your computer
-- Clone the repo by using the following:
+- Clone the repo by typing the following:

         git clone https://github.com/Lawrence137/phase-1-wk1-code-challenge